Read our Infosheets to learn more about your rights and obligations

 Marianne and Alex have heard about “civil” and “religious” wedding ceremonies.
 What’s the difference?

 Legally, there is no difference.
-Regardless of whether the ceremony is civil or religious, the rights and obligations created are the exactly the same.
+Regardless of whether the ceremony is civil (non-religious) or religious, the rights and obligations created are the exactly the same.

 Are their other kinds of unions besides marriage?

-However, there’s one little problem with this option for Marianne and Alex: you have to be at least 18 to enter a civil union.
+However, there’s one little problem with this option for Marianne and Alex: you have to be at least 18 to enter into a civil union.

 Will being married change Marianne and Alex’s legal status?

 Marriage isn’t the only way of becoming an emancipated minor.
-To find out more, see the Infosheet Emancipation of a minor.
+To find out more, see the Infosheet Emancipation of a Minor.

 If Marianne and Alex want to live together without getting married or having a civil union, what will be their legal status?